Examples for BPS solitons destabilized by quantum effects

-Furthermore the above mentioned zeros produce poles in the logarithmic derivative of the phase of the Jost function and cancel the explicit bound state contribution in the sum of Eq.~(\ref{eq:defVPE}).
+Furthermore the above mentioned zeros produce poles in the logarithmic derivative of the phase of the Jost function and cancel the explicit bound state contribution in Eq.~(\ref{eq:defVPE}).
 All what is left in the contour integral is the contribution from circling the branch cut in $\sqrt{k^2+m_1^2}$ along the imaginary axis for $k=\imu t\pm\epsilon$ and $t\ge m_1$.
-Then we are left with a very compact formula for the VPE
+After a final integration by parts we are left with a very compact formula for the VPE

 where $\nu$ is logarithm of the Jost function and $\nu_1$ is its Born approximation.
 In either case a sum of scattering channels is understood.

 Next we recall the calculation of the Jost function for theories with two fields in $D=1+1$ which has been developed in Ref. \cite{Weigel:2017kgy} for the case that there is some kind of symmetry that relates the wave-equation for $x\ge0$ and $x\le0$.
 Starting point is the Jost solution that we elevate to a matrix function